 The latest Villa badge is a relative new design appearing in 2016 and despite the cries from some quarters for the return of the 1980’s round badge, the current design will remain for the foreseeable future.

-This was confirmed at the latest Villa Fan Consultation Group (FCG) meeting last week.
-It has to be remembered that with Villa still having to navigate FFP this season, another six-figure rebranding exercise would be complete folly.
+This was confirmed at a previous Villa Fan Consultation Group (FCG) meeting – it has to be remembered that changing the badge is a six-figure rebranding exercise.

-Bloomsbury Sport publishers have kindly allowed MOMS to print the below Aston Villa excerpt of the book, which is currently selling at a good price on Amazon, if you want a classy Christmas present idea.
+Bloomsbury Sport publishers have kindly allowed MOMS to print the below Aston Villa excerpt of the book, which is currently selling at a good price on Amazon, if you want to add this classy book to your collection.

 Aston Villa’s Scottish Roots